tock/tock/doc/syscalls/00001_console.md

   * ### Command number: `3`

     **Description**: Abort any ongoing read transactions.
-    Any received bytes will be delivered via callback if the process has `subscribed` to read events using `subscribe number` 2.
+    If the command succeeds, the callback `subscribed` to read events using `subscribe number` 2 will trigger when the cancellation completes.

     **Argument 1**: unused

     **Argument 2**: unused

-    **Returns**: SUCCESS if the command was successful, EBUSY if no buffer was shared, or ENOMEM if the driver failed to allocate memory for the transaction.
+    **Returns**: SUCCESS if the command was successful, EBUSY if no buffer was shared, EALREADY if there is no active receive call, or ENOMEM if the driver failed to allocate memory for the transaction.

 ## Subscribe